PXL-500 Firmware Chip Change Procedure

 PXL Upgrading 1

-1. The extraction tool has a small hook at one end.
-This is the end that is to be inserted into the extraction slots of the chip socket.
+1. The extraction tool has two prongs that are inserted into each end of the chip socket.

 3.0Changing the PIC